geraudster/datasciencecoursera/predmachlearn/project/predictExercices.md

 The objectives are:

 * train a model on this dataset (in fact we will try 2 models Decision Tree and Random Forest, then choose the best model)
-* validate the model against out of sample data
+* for each model: validate the model against out of sample data
-* submit the model to 20 test cases provided in th assignement
+* submit the best model to 20 test cases provided in the assignement

 ## Install libraries